-Use our curriculum guide, available online to support your daughter's progress. https://www.brentford.hounslow.sch.uk/page/?title=Curriculum&pid=24
+Use our curriculum guide, available online to support your daughter's progress.

+Head to our website www.brentford.hounslow.sch.uk/ then click the heading School Information and then sub-heading Curriculum.

 8. HAVE A 'TOOLBOX' FOR LEARNING

 It is always useful to have a box full of stationary, post it notes, calculator etc to support all home learning.